RongjiangWang/PSGRN-PSCMP_2020/README.md

 References

+Okada, Y., Internal deformation due to shear and tensile faults in a half-space, Bull.
+Seis.
+Soc.
+Am., 82, 1018-1040, 1992.

+Wang, R., A simple orthonormalization method for the stable and efficient computation of Green's functions, Bull.
+Seism.
+Soc.
+Am., 89, 733-741, 1999.

 Wang, R., F. Lorenzo-Martin and F. Roth (2006), PSGRN/PSCMP - a new code for calculating co- and post-seismic deformation, geoid and gravity changes based on the viscoelastic-gravitational dislocation theory, Computers and Geosciences, 32, 527-541. doi:10.1016/j.cageo.2005.08.006